knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 utterance: the utterance name, used to associate the video with the annotations
 transcript: The transcript of the audio from each video

 We compute the arousal/valence value of a model with the goldstandard of the test set.
 The categorical emotion will not be used for evaluating the model, but could be usefull when designing or training your model.
+The categorical emotion is encoded as follows:
+- 0 -  Anger
+- 1 - Disgust
+- 2 - Fear
+- 3 - Happy
+- 4 - Neutral
+- 5 - Sad
+- 6 - Surprise

 The DetailedAnnotations folder contains all the annotations for each utterance.
 Each annotation was made when taking into consideration the video as part of a sequence, so it could be useful to use this additional information when designing your models.